Pontiac Firebird: 1994 Trans Am GT

 In 1994 only, a "Trans Am GT" option was available.
 Trans Am GTs did not receive any special badging, graphics, or emblems, and looked externally identical to the base Trans Am cars.
 The GT package included 245/50ZR16 tires and a 155-mph speedometer.
 Non-GT optioned Trans Ams in 1994 received 235/55R16 tires, a 115-mph speedometer, and a much lower top-speed limiter.
-The "highrise spoiler", leather, and T-tops were not standard on the Trans Am GT cars in 1994, nor any year of LT1 Trans Am.
+The "highrise spoiler", leather, and T-tops were not standard on the Trans Am GT cars in 1994, nor any year of the LT1 Trans Am.
 RPO code T43 "uplevel spoiler" was an option on all Trans Ams, and while the mass majority of 1994 Trans Am GT cars received the T43 spoiler (along with the majority of all 1993–1997 Trans Ams), it was not part of the Trans Am GT package.
-Both base Trans Ams and Trans am GTs could be ordered as coupe, T-top, or convertible versions and were both available with automatic or manual transmissions.
+Both base Trans Ams and Trans am GTs could be ordered as a coupe, T-top, or convertible versions and were both available with automatic or manual transmissions.
 While the GT package was a cost option on the 1994 Trans Am, a majority of 1994 Trans Ams were made with the GT package.

 All of the 1994 Trans Am GT options became standard in 1995–2002 as part of the Trans Am package, and the GT name/package was dropped for 1995.
 Some of the early fourth-generation Trans Am and Formula Firebirds list "GT" on the vehicle's title or registration.
 The reason is that the VIN does not specify a "package" (Formula, Trans Am, Trans Am GT, Firehawk, etc.); it only specifies the engine (5.7 L V8 LT1).
 Because the title is based on the VIN alone, titles and registrations often list all of the packages, but it does not mean the car is equipped with any certain package.

 1994 25th-anniversary Trans Am

 The 1994 model year marked the 25th anniversary of the Trans Am, and another anniversary edition was released, painted white with a single dark blue stripe down the center of the vehicle that was reminiscent of the 1970 Trans Am.
-It also featured white-painted, five-spoke, 16-inch alloy wheels, and white leather seats, and door trim.
+It also featured white-painted, five-spoke, 16-inch alloy wheels, white leather seats, and door trim.
 This edition was available in either coupe, T-top, or convertible form.